 The F-150 Lightning further adds notifications related to range and power usage, as well as guidance on finding public charging along your route.
 The range calculations factor in weather, traffic, payload, towing weights, and more.

 What Drives It

 All Lightning trucks use a dual motor, four-wheel-drive setup.
-The base configuration has 426 hp with 775 lb.-ft. of torque.
-The standard-range lithium-ion battery provides a projected 230-mile range.
+The base configuration has 452 hp with 775 lb.-ft. of torque—more than any previous F-150.
+The standard-range lithium-ion battery provides a 230-mile range.
 This is a multiple of what most people use in a typical day, though it’s less than half the range we measured in a 2.7-liter F-150 on a full tank of gas.

 Like the F-150 Hybrid, the Lightning has outlets in the bed that can power tools and camping gear.
 The base trim can supply 2.4 kilowatts of power with the option for more, while Lariat and Platinum series come standard with a total of 9.6 kW of power, split between the frunk and bed.
 This is even more than the 7.2-kW system available on the F-150 hybrid.

 The F-150 Lightning introduces the Ford Intelligent Backup Power system that allows the truck to serve as an energy source that can supply 9.6 kW of electricity during an outage.
 Ford says that based on an average 30-kilowatt-hour draw for a house, the F-150 Lightning with the extended-range battery could provide full household power for up to three days—and stretch that to 10 days of emergency power.
 Ford is working with the Sunrun solar company to offer an 80-amp Ford Charge Station Pro and home integration system, allowing the truck to be readily recharged at home with solar power.
 This system also provides automatic switching between powering a home during an outage and back to charging when the power is restored.